Cglez18/Cglez18/README.md

 📚 I'm studying at UPIICSA-IPN in Mexico City

-🧠 Member if Binary Brains UPIICSA
+🧠 Member of Binary Brains UPIICSA

 🌎 I am really interested in different cultures and traditions from around the world.